bacoords/cb-custom-modules/readme.txt

 == Changelog ==

+= 1.2.0 =
+* New Module: Slice, a photo gallery module
+* New design in Dust module: Bubbles

 = 1.1.1 =
 * Adds offset option to CB Scout Module, allowing you to set the distance from the top of the screen.